FEDERAL

 have passed from the date determined that location was necessary, and all

 appropriate location sources have been accessed.
-Only ask Financial Services to
+Only ask EACSU to transfer funds

-transfer payments to the surplus funds account as a last resort and only after
+to the Unclaimed Property Division as a last resort and only after a good faith

-good faith 75-day locate effort has been made to find the NCP, and after attempting
+75-day locate effort has been made to find the NCP, and after attempting to

 Disbursement